istio/istio.io/content/en/docs/tasks/security/webhook/index.md

 ## Cleanup

-After completing this tutorial, you may delete the testing cluster created at the beginning of this tutorial.
-You may also run the following command to delete the resources created.
+You can run the following command to delete the resources created in this tutorial.

 {{< text bash >}}
 $ kubectl delete ns test-injection test-validation